AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![comparison section](../assets/v7/ui-side_by_side.png){width=400px; .center}

-This interface section, is divided in two parts.
-The top part displays the **REFERENCE** image, serving as a standard for comparison, while the botton part shows the **UUI** image.
-These images are maginified and move in parallel showing exactly the same area in the **REFERENCE** and **UUI** where the cursor is pointing in the main workspace.
+This interface section is divided into two parts.
+The top part displays the **REFERENCE** image, serving as a standard for comparison, while the bottom part shows the **UUI** image.
+These images are magnified and move in parallel, showing exactly the same area in the **REFERENCE** and **UUI** where the cursor is pointing in the main workspace.

 ## **Buttons panel**